GeneralFabrication/I-400-printer-config/README.md

 # I-400 Printer Configuration
 This repository contains configuration files for the I-400 3D printer running Klipper firmware.
 The configurations are provided as .cfg Go template files and are available for use through an executable on the printers.

+Go to the klipper-config-file-generator repo to get these config files downloaded to your printer

 # Directory Structure
 /v0.2: Contains two subdirectories for different configurations: